carpentries/workbench-docs/learners/setup.md

 - Devcontainers (online or local) **[recommended]**
   - We recommend using devcontainers as everything will be installed for you whether you are using an online or local environment, with minimal setup.
+  - Lessons with devcontainer support will have a `.devcontainer` folder in the root of the repository.
   - **If no devcontainer is available for the lesson you wish to work on, please use the manual installation route, or Docker if you are comfortable with it.**
 - Docker (local)
   - The Docker option can be useful for those that already have experience with Docker and containers, and are happy to do some manual configuration or wish to have more flexibility.